jro31/jethro-codes/_articles/projects/jethro-codes.md

 ## API

-The API is based on [the API from the Vercel demo project](https://github.com/vercel/next.js/blob/canary/examples/blog-starter/lib/api.js).
+The API is based on [the API from this Vercel demo project](https://github.com/vercel/next.js/blob/canary/examples/blog-starter/lib/api.js).

-It exports three functions needed by the various pages used within the app:
+It exports three functions needed by the various pages within the app:

 - `getArticles`
 - `getArticleBySlug`